-We study event-driven and thread-based concurrency models using a simple process model called the reactor-scheduler-process (RSP) model, which has originally been used in the context of real-time programs [4].
-Event-driven and thread-based models have previously been compared and shown to be essentially duals of each other [5] in terms of how events are handled.
+We also introduce a simple process model called reactive scheduled processes (RSP) to study operating system structures that support the implementation of various concurrency models, in particular, eventdriven and thread-based concurrency models.
+The RSP model, however, has originally been used in the context of real-time programs [6].
+Event-driven and thread-based models have previously been compared and shown to be essentially duals of each other [7] in terms of how events are handled.
 With the RSP model, we focus on a different aspect, i.e., the fact that both models essentially handle and create the same type of events.
-We try to provide an alternative perspective on the problem of whether events [6] or threads [7] are better for a given application.
+We try to provide an alternative perspective on the problem of whether events [8] or threads [10] are better for a given application.
 In fact, we argue that a key problem is not only how to handle events but also what kind of events to handle and when.
-TAP on RSP actually reveals that threading by appointment may just as well be introduced as events by appointment or, even more abstract, as processing by appointment.
+TAP on RSP actually reveals that threading-by-appointment may just as well be introduced as events-by-appointment or, even more abstract, as processing-by-appointment.
 However, in order to keep the discussion sufficiently concrete we have chosen not to do so in this paper.
-In Section 2, we introduce the RSP model and present work related to threading by appointment in Section 3 using the RSP model as foundation.
-In Section 4, we introduce threading by appointment and discuss a simple version of so-called cooperative TAP threads.
+In Section 2, we introduce the RSP model and present work related to threading-by-appointment in Section 3 using the RSP model as foundation.
+In Section 4, we introduce threading-by-appointment and discuss a simple version of so-called cooperative TAP threads.
 Section 5 gives an outlook on potential research directions.